UK unions notify Tata Steel of industrial action ballot

-LONDON British steel unions have given official legal notice to Tata Steel UK (TISC.NS) about their intention to start balloting some 17,000 members for industrial action from May 6, one day before the country's general election.
+LONDON, April 28 British steel unions have given official legal notice to Tata Steel UK about their intention to start balloting some 17,000 members for industrial action from May 6, one day before the country's general election.

 The unions are locked in a dispute with the company about its proposal to change their pension scheme.
 Should the ballot result in a vote to strike, it would be the biggest action in the UK steel sector in three decades.